SemihBTN/BodyFat_Predictor/README.md

 Scikit-Learn (Machine Learning)
 Joblib (Model Serialization)

-💻 How It WorksOpen the application via this link (paste your Streamlit link here).Enter your physical measurements (Age, Weight, Neck, Abdomen, Biceps, etc.) into the respective input fields.
+💻 How It Works

+Open the application via this link (paste your Streamlit link here).Enter your physical measurements (Age, Weight, Neck, Abdomen, Biceps, etc.) into the respective input fields.
 Click the "Tahmin Et" (Predict) button to see your estimated body fat percentage.

+💡 Contact

-💡 ContactFeel free to reach out if you have any questions or feedback regarding the project!This project was developed for data science and machine learning practice.
+Feel free to reach out if you have any questions or feedback regarding the project!This project was developed for data science and machine learning practice.